 The act covers volunteers’ living or non-living personal property (including virtual volunteers’ property) if the equipment was pre-approved for use and documented in the volunteer service agreement.

 The safety and health of volunteers is always of utmost priority.
 Volunteers must observe the same safety regulations, policies and procedures and use the same safety equipment and personal protective equipment as paid employees.
-Failure by the volunteer supervisor to provide appropriate safety training and personal protective equipment not only violates federal mandates but also increases the risk to the volunteer.
+Failure by the volunteer supervisor to provide adequate supervision or appropriate safety training and personal protective equipment not only violates federal mandates but also increases the risk to the volunteer.
 It also may increase NPS exposure to potential violation notices of OSHA regulations, violate existing labor-management agreements, escalate the number of worker’s compensation claims, and heighten the potential of tort liability for supervisors’ acts of omission.

-Volunteers should not perform work for which they are not qualified or have not been adequately trained, work that they do not feel comfortable doing or do not willingly agree to do, or work that is not part of the service description.
+Volunteers must not perform work for which they are not qualified or have not been adequately trained, work that they do not feel comfortable doing or do not willingly agree to do, or work that is not part of the service description.

 Job Hazard/Job Safety Analysis